Surajv311/LearningMicroservices/README.md

     print(f"Status of main app server: {response.status_code}")
     data = json.loads(response.text)
     return data

-Note: I start both the app/main servers in different ports 8000, 8001 and ensure they are running to be able to properly test code, by running previous commands as shown earlier.
 ```

+Note: I start both the app/main servers in different ports 8000, 8001 and ensure they are running to be able to properly test code, by running previous commands (uvicorn commands) as shown earlier.

-Setup Redis locally via docker using commands:
+#### **Task1.1**: Setup Redis and Postgresql locally via docker?

-Note that in below command I am using port mapping 7001:6379, i.e will run the Redis container on a different port 7001 rather than default port 6379 (in a rough way).
+Setting Redis locally via docker using commands: Note that in below command I am using port mapping `7001:6379`, i.e will run the Redis container on a different port 7001 rather than default port 6379 (in a rough way for now).
 To be more technical (which we will again revisit and understand in later parts):
 - We are using concept of port mapping; So this flag maps port 6379 inside the container (the default port Redis listens on) to port 7001 on the host machine.
 This allows you to connect to Redis on your host machine using localhost:7001.
 - When we type http://localhost:7001/ in our browser or postman, we won't get any response though as it (Redis) is a database server, not a web server.
 Redis container listens for database connections on its port (in this case, 6379 mapped to 7001), but it does not serve web pages or respond to HTTP requests.